If you shop at Kroger, maybe you’ve come across the Cup Start Creamer.

 You might not notice that you’re adding 110 calories, 3 grams of total fat including 1.5 grams of saturated fat, 50 mg of sodium, and 19 grams of carbohydrate (10 of which are sugar) to your morning cup of joe.

-The “mono- and diglycerides” listed on the ingredient list contain a small amount of trans fat, but because they are technically classified as emulsifiers rather than lipids, the FDA ban doesn’t apply to them.
+The “mono- and diglycerides” listed on the ingredient list contain a small amount of trans fat.
+Still, because they are technically classified as emulsifiers rather than lipids, the FDA ban doesn’t apply.
 As trans fat is phased out of our food supply, you will likely note that an increasing number of foods contain mono- and diglycerides, which are a low-cost alternative that allows for the improved texture and consistency of food many manufacturers currently rely on trans-fat to provide.
 Palm oil is a terrible choice of fat.
-It is a cheap oil that is 50% saturated fat, and the production of it is associated with severe humanitarian/ethical and ecological issues.
+It is a cheap oil that is 50% saturated fat, and the production is associated with severe humanitarian/ethical and ecological issues.

-One packet of the Hazelnut flavored Cup Start Creamer contains 10 grams of sugar, which is the equivalent of 2 1/2 teaspoons of sugar.
+One packet of the Hazelnut flavored Cup Start Creamer contains 10 grams of sugar, equivalent to 2 1/2 teaspoons of sugar.
 Men should limit themselves to nine teaspoons of sugar a day and women to six teaspoons a day.
 There are many more satisfying ways to use your sugar allotment than stirring an industrially processed powder into your coffee.

 Do yourself a favor and just say no to this “creamy and satisfying” coffee-shake thing that we have going on here.